Serving BAC's Remote Learners Better With Maxis Cloud Migration

 Adjusting server specifications to boost utilisation rates

-And because we are an AWS partner, BAC benefits from direct billing from Maxis that consolidates its cloud, networking, internet, and mobile charges each month.
+And because we are an AWS partner, BAC benefits from direct billing from Maxis which consolidates its cloud, networking, internet, and mobile charges each month.
 Bills are issued in local currency, which adds convenience and streamlines the monthly reconciliation process for BAC Group’s finance division.

-Instilling confidence in cloud operations
+Instilling cloud computing confidence in education

-On one occasion, BAC hit a wall when a development server shut down right before a major ad campaign.
+On one occasion, BAC hit a wall when a development server was shut down right before a major ad campaign.
 “Maxis was on the phone with us at 12.30 a.m. providing their guidance.
 With their advice, our servers were up and running within 24 hours and we launched our campaign successfully,” says Kogilan.

 While the team at BAC can count on us anytime, we worked to ensure BAC’s team has the confidence and skills required to manage their cloud infrastructure independently.
 We provided documentation that is regularly updated as a cloud-operations manual that developers and engineers can reference at any stage.